• Skip to main content

 • inu – 犬 (いぬ) : a noun meaning ‘dog’ in Japanese.
 This can also work as plural.

-• no – の : a case particle used to join two nouns.
+• no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “inu” and “akachan”.
-The formed phrase literally means ‘dog babies’, but has been translated as ‘puppies’.
+In the example, this works to join “inu” and “akachan”.
+The formed phrase literally means ‘dog babies’ in Japanese, but has been translated as ‘puppies’.

-• ne – ね : a sentence-ending particle used to ask for agreement softly.
+• ne – ね : a sentence-ending particle used to ask for agreement.
 As the definition suggests, this is used at the end of the example sentence to ask for agreement.
-This has been reflected as “aren’t they?” in translation.
+This has been reflected as “aren’t they?” in the English sentence.

 Summary